lingli1996/lingli1996.github.io/_pages/about.md

 ---

 Hi there!
 This is Ling Li.
-I currently serve as a research assistant at Hong Kong University of Science and Technology, Guangzhou.
+I currently serve as a research assistant at Hong Kong University of Science and Technology (Guangzhou).
 I am fortunately supervised by Professor [Wei Zeng](https://zeng-wei.com/) at [HKUST-CIVAL](https://hkust-cival.com).
 My primary research interests lie in the exploration and development of Generative AI.

 Prior to joining HKUST-CIVAL, I had accumulated two years of invaluable experience in the industry.
 My academic background includes a Master of Engineering degree, specialized in Software Engineering, from Xi'an Jiaotong University, and a Bachelor of Science degree, with a concentration in Information Management and Systems, from Anhui University.